 \subsection{Comparison and complementarity of the APOGEE-RPM and the {\it Gaia}-RVS samples}

-In Fig. \ref{fig:RPM_RVS_bulge_common} we present one--to--one comparison for our 36 Bulge sample stars common between RVS and RPM.
-Panels a to d show excellent match for the atmospheric parameters \teff\, and \logg\, with negligible biases and a scatter of $\sim$30 K and $\sim$0.1 dex respectively.
-For \feh\, also no apparent bias is seen even at metallicities below $-$1.0 dex, there is small overall scatter of 0.1 dex. \alphafe\, shows a visible spread for the high-$\alpha$ stars with a mean scatter of 0.05 dex, however it is worth noting that none of the stars with high-$\alpha$ values from APOGEE have traditionally "low-$\alpha$" values (i.e. < 0.1 dex) in the RVS sample.
-These results, especially for \teff\,, \logg\, and \feh\, from such narrow wavelength and low signal-to-noise RVS spectra, highlight the amazing precision (and accuracy) achieved even for these bulge stars with the {\tt hybrid-CNN} machine learning application of \citetalias{rvs_cnn_2023}.
+In Fig. \ref{fig:RPM_RVS_bulge_common} we present a one-to-one comparison for our 36 bulge sample stars common between RVS and RPM.
+These 36 stars span well the range of S/N ($\sim$20 to $\sim$50) and G magnitudes (12 to 14) covered by the RVS-CNN bulge sample, which indicates that they are representative of the full sample.
+Additionally, we also checked the distributions of uncertainties in [Fe/H] and [$\alpha$/Fe] as a function of S/N, \textit{Gaia} G magnitudes, and [Fe/H] to find similar trends, confirming that the comparison sample is not biased towards higher-quality spectra.
+Panels a to d show excellent match for the atmospheric parameters \teff\, and \logg\, with negligible biases and a scatter of $\sim$30 K and $\sim$0.1 dex, respectively.
+Also, for \feh\, no apparent bias is seen even at metallicities below $-$1.0 dex; there is a small overall scatter of 0.1 dex.
+The {\tt hybrid-CNN} exhibits larger uncertainties towards the metal-poor end ([Fe/H]$\lesssim-$1.5 dex), due to the limitations in the training sample (\citetalias{rvs_cnn_2023}).
+However, this bias affects only a low fraction of stars and does not impact our main conclusions, which concern the bulk of the spheroidal bulge, bar, and inner-thick disc populations at higher metallicities. \alphafe\, shows a visible spread for the high-$\alpha$ stars with a mean scatter of 0.05 dex; however, it is worth noting that none of the stars with high-$\alpha$ values from APOGEE have traditionally ‘low-$\alpha$’ values (i.e. < 0.1 dex) in the RVS sample.
+These results -- especially for \teff\,, \logg\,, and \feh\, from such narrow wavelength and low signal-to-noise RVS spectra -- highlight the amazing precision (and accuracy) achieved even for these bulge stars with the {\tt hybrid-CNN} machine learning application of \citetalias{rvs_cnn_2023}.

 In panels e) and f) we show the comparison for the {\tt StarHorse} estimates of distances and extinctions for the two samples.
-The distances are mildly overestimated for the RVS with the opposite for the extinctions as indicated by the biases of $-$0.26 kpc and 0.22 mag respectively.
+The distances are mildly overestimated for the RVS with the opposite for the extinctions as indicated by the biases of $-$0.26 kpc and 0.22 mag, respectively.
 However, these stars, for both samples, have distance uncertainties of less than 10\%.
-In panels g) and h) we show the orbital parameters of eccentricity and $Z_{\mathrm{max}}$.
-We find well matched orbital parameters despite the respective uncertainties, such as distances and radial velocities for the two sources, being taken into consideration during the orbit integrations.
-Just 2 out of 36 stars have a difference of more than 0.3 for orbital eccentricities.
+In panels g) and h), we show the orbital parameters of eccentricity and $\mathrm{Z_{max}}$.
+We find well-matched orbital parameters despite the respective uncertainties in distances and radial velocities for the two sources, which were taken into consideration during the orbit integrations.
+Only two out of 36 stars have a difference of more than 0.3 for orbital eccentricities.